bareos/bareos/docs/manuals/source/TasksAndConcepts/Plugins.rst

 - Make sure *XtraBackup* works as user root, MySQL access needs to be configured properly

-Postgresql Plugin
+PostgreSQL Plugin
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 :index:`\ <single: Plugin; PostgreSQL Backup>`

-This plugin uses the standard API Postgres backup  routines based on pg_start_backup() and pg_stop_backup().
+This plugin uses the standard API |postgresql| backup  routines based on *pg_start_backup()* and *pg_stop_backup()*.

 The key features are:

-- Incremental backups
+* Incremental backups
+* Point in time recovery
-- Backups that complete quickly and reliably
+* Backups that complete quickly and reliably
-- Uninterrupted transaction processing during backups
+* Uninterrupted transaction processing during backups
-- Savings on disk space and network bandwidth
+* Savings on disk space and network bandwidth
-- Higher uptime due to faster restore time
+* Higher uptime due to faster restore time

-Requires Postgres Version 9.x or newer.
+Requires |postgresql| Version 9.x or newer.

+Concept
+^^^^^^^^^^^^^

+Please make sure to read the |postgresql| documentation about the backup and restore process: https://www.postgresql.org/docs/current/continuous-archiving.html

+This is just a short outline of the tasks performed by the plugin.

+#.
+Notify Postgres that we want to start backup the database files using the *SELECT pg_start_backup()* statement
+#.
+Backup database files
+#.
+Notify Postgres when done with file backups using the *SELECT pg_stop_backup()* statement
+#.
+Postgres will write *Write-Ahead-Logfiles* - WAL - into the WAL Archive.
+These transaction logs contain transactions done while the file backup proceeded
+#.
+Backup fresh created WAL files

+Incremental and Differential backups will only have to backup WAL files created since last reference backup.

+The restore basically works like this:

+#.
+Restore all files to the original Postgres location
+#.
+Create a recovery.conf file (see below)
+#.
+Start Postgres
+#.
+Postgres will restore the latest possible consistent point in time.
+You can manage to restore to any other point in in time available in the WAL files, please refer to the Postgres documentation for more details.

 Prerequisites
 ^^^^^^^^^^^^^

 As it is a Python plugin, it will also require to have the package **bareos-filedaemon-python-plugin** installed on the |fd|, where you run it.

 The plugin requires the Python module psycopg2 to be installed in your python2 environment.

-Please make sure to read the Postgres documentation about the backup and restore process: https://www.postgresql.org/docs/current/continuous-archiving.html

 **You have to enable WAL-Archiving** - the process and the plugin depend on it.